 The Alabama College of Osteopathic Medicine (ACOM) is accredited by the Commission on Osteopathic College Accreditation (COCA).
 ACOM graduated its inaugural class in May 2017 and obtained full accreditation at that time.

-ACOM is an academic division of the Houston County Health Care Authority (Southeast Alabama Medical Center (SAMC) in Dothan, AL.
+ACOM is an academic division of Southeast Health, a regional health system, located in Dothan, AL.

 Student residence options:

 ACOM is partnered with Corvias Campus Living to provide on-campus housing options for students.
 Summerfield Square, an apartment-style community, offers studio, one- and two-bedroom apartments with private bathrooms, ample storage, and spacious floor plans, with amenities including a clubhouse with a fitness center, pool, and fire pit.
 In addition, Dothan provides an array of affordable housing opportunities for ACOM students within a short distance of the college.
 Private apartment and townhome complexes with amenities desirable to students and young professionals are conveniently located throughout the area and in neighboring communities.